oplehtinen/wayland-global-ptt/README.md

-# wayland-push-to-talk-fix
+# wayland-global-ptt
-This fixes the inability to use push to talk in Discord when running Wayland
+A temporary solution for Wayland push-to-talk globally.
+Listens for defined key event via `evdev` and then the toggles the volume of the default capture device via `alsa-lib`.

-**NOTE: by default the left Meta (Windows) key is used for push to talk.
-In order to use a different key, change values for `PTT_EV_KEY_CODE` and `PTT_XKEY_CODE` in file `push-to-talk.c`.**
+> NOTE: by default the first mouse side button (Forward, Mouse 4) key is used for push to talk.
+In order to use a different key, change values for `PTT_EV_KEY_CODE` in file `push-to-talk.cpp`.

+> NOTE: By default, we target the default ALSA input card and the  element called `Capture`.
+Modify `card` and `selem_name` to suit your needs.

 ## Requirements

-Nothing special.
 - C++ compiler & Make
 - libevdev
-- libxdo (Debian/Ubuntu: `libxdo-dev`, Fedora/Centos: `libxdo-devel`)
+- alsa-lib

+## Note on permissions

+Your `$USER` should at least have read access to the device. **This won't work with root privileges!** This is because the root user (typically) has no context for ALSA.
+Modify according to your needs.

-## Approach
+## Security

-Read specific key events via evdev (needs sudo) and then pass them to libxdo to inject key presses to X apps.
+Usually, you can give access to the device by adding the user to the group `input`.
+Do note that on most distributions, this not very secure, since now effectively any program can read all of your inputs (via libevdev or similar).

+### Use a mouse!
+If you are using a mouse for PTT, you should instead use udev rules to allow access to the specified mice.
+This way, no extra permissions are given to your keyboard.
+See [example here](https://wiki.archlinux.org/title/Udev#Allowing_regular_users_to_use_devices).

-# Installation
+# Installation & Usage

-Optimally we would install this as a user systemctl service (contributions welcome) but for now you will need to build this and run in the background with the `&` background operator.

 ```
 make
-sudo ./push-to-talk /dev/input/by-id/<device-name> &
+./push-to-talk /dev/input/by-id/<device-name> &
 ```

 # License